 These are in order of my personal favorites!

 Mukishoes Nazare – Buttery soft, with ample toe box space and a soft insole.
-These are my fave!
-Sizing is mostly true, but they are wide and soft so if in between I’d recommend sizing down.
+So comfy!
+Sizing is mostly true, but they are wide and soft so I went down to a 36 on my low volume feet/narrow heels.
+If you don’t have low volume/narrow heels I’d stick with your usual size.

 Butterfly Your World – ANYA10 for 10% off.
-Definitely a favorite because they are so comfy.
+Definitely a favorite because they are so comfy and lightweight.
+They also come in multiple width options.

 Check out our BYW review here for details on ordering and sizing!